Arkaroola, SA (the place of Arkaroo)

 gouging out the bed of Arkaroola Creek and a number of waterholes

 at places he rested along the way as he moved.
 The large volume of salty

 water he drank gave him a terrible bellyache.
-The Aborigines believed
+The Aboriginal People believed

 that was the cause of the rumblings coming from beneath the ground in